No. 1 Stanford holds off Arizona State 68-60

 TEMPE, Ariz.
+(AP) — Stanford had proved more than resilient during its extended five-week road trip.

-(AP) — Francesca Belibi scored a career-high 23 points and added a season-high 12 rebounds and Kiana Williams had 16 points to lead No. 1 Stanford to a 68-60 victory over stubborn Arizona State on Sunday.
+Francesca Belibi scored a career-high 23 points and added a season-high 12 rebounds and Kiana Williams had 16 points to lead No. 1 Stanford to a 68-60 Pac-12 victory over stubborn Arizona State on Sunday.

+The Cardinal (9-0, 6-0) has not played a home game since its season opener Nov.
+25, playing — and winning — two games apiece in Las Vegas, Berkeley, Calif., Los Angeles and Arizona.

+“This is our life right now, and we are trying to make the absolute best of it,” Stanford coach Tara VanDerveer said, whose team was heading to California on Sunday night.

+“This is the hardest time in our lives for all of us.
+We’re so fortunate.
+We have our health.
+Have a job.
+I’m not going to act like things are so tough,” VanDerveer said.
+“Really proud of our team, how mature they’ve been and how focused they have been.
+This is what it is right now.
+If you want to play, you have to do it.”

-Haley Jones, who was averaging a double-double, had eight points and seven rebounds and Lexie Hull had seven points for the Cardinal (9-0, 6-0 Pac-12), who have held every opponent to 61 points or fewer.
+Haley Jones, who was averaging a double-double, had eight points and seven rebounds and Lexie Hull had seven points for the Cardinal, which did no play its “A” game but played well enough.”

 Jaddan Simmons had 16 points and Taya Hanson had 15 for the Sun Devils (7-3, 3-3), who missed their first 10 field goal attempts and trailed 19-2 before recovering to make it a game.

-Arizona State got within four points midway through the third quarter, and Iris Mbulito made a layup to cap a 6-0 that got the Sun Devils within 64-58 with 1:06 remaining.
+Arizona State got within four points midway through the third quarter, and Iris Mbulito made a layup to cap a 6-0 run to get the Sun Devils within 64-58 with 1:06 remaining.
 Stanford made three free throws in the final nine seconds.

-Stanford has played its last eight games away from home because of covid protocols put in place by Santa Clara (Calif.)
-County, and scheduled home games against Oregon and Oregon State this weekend are expected to be moved.
+“We weren’t ourselves (early),” Hanson said.
+“If we would have started strong today, we could have taken that ‘dub.’
+It was cool to see what we are capable of.”

+Stanford, which has held all nine opponents to fewer than 60 points. had not won by fewer than 12 points this season

 Stanford shot 49.2 percent from the field and had a 41-30 rebounding advantage.
 Arizona State shot 33.3 percent.